StardustGogeta/Math-Programming/README.md

 <details><summary><b>Minor Math Projects</b></summary>

-  - *CES* (Circle Equation Solver): Determines the equation of a circle through three points.
+- CES (Circle Equation Solver): Determines the equation of a circle through three points.
-  - *Cardinality*: Maps input integers to the even and odd numbers to illustrate that the cardinality of each set is the same as that of the integers.
+- Cardinality: Maps input integers to the even and odd numbers to illustrate that the cardinality of each set is the same as that of the integers.
-  - *CoinFlipper*: Simulates the repeated flipping of a coin.
+- CoinFlipper: Simulates the repeated flipping of a coin.
-  - *Euler* / *Euler160* / *ProjEuler*: Provides solutions to a handful of problems from the [Project Euler](https://projecteuler.net) website.
+- Euler / Euler160 / ProjEuler: Provides solutions to a handful of problems from the [Project Euler](https://projecteuler.net) website.
-  - *FC4* (Factor Calculator 4): Lists all divisors of a given integer.
+- FC4 (Factor Calculator 4): Lists all divisors of a given integer.
-  - *FC5* (Factor Calculator 5): Lists all divisors of a given integer, with an optimization for much larger inputs that have small prime factors.
+- FC5 (Factor Calculator 5): Lists all divisors of a given integer, with an optimization for much larger inputs that have small prime factors.
-  - *Fibonacci*: Computes the entries in the Fibonacci sequence.
+- Fibonacci: Computes the entries in the Fibonacci sequence.
-  - *Pascal*: Computes the entries in Pascal's triangle.
+- Pascal: Computes the entries in Pascal's triangle.
-  - *SKI_Logic*: Defines the basic combinators of SKI combinator calculus.
+- SKI_Logic: Defines the basic combinators of SKI combinator calculus.

 </details>